Erythromycin, 250 mg 20 pcs

 Bacterial infections caused by susceptible pathogens:

-– lower respiratory tract infections (tracheitis bronchitis pneumonia);
+– lower respiratory tract infections (tracheitis, bronchitis, pneumonia);

 – biliary tract infections (cholecystitis);